 Ovulation is over.
 You’re in the dreaded “two week wait”, impatiently waiting for testing time, when you start to notice a dull sort of pain in your lower back.

 Could it be … an early pregnancy symptom?
-Or has your body just found a funny new way to send the message that your period is around the corner once again?
+Or has your body just found another “interesting” way to let you know that your period is on its way once again?

 What causes lower back pain in very early pregnancy?

 Backache is actually a relatively common early pregnancy symptom.
 Unfortunately, it’s also a relatively common symptom of PMS (pre-menstrual syndrome).